martin-merener/Machine-Learning/Neural Networks - classification/README.md

 7) Other parameters: time bound; iteration bound; weight change bound; regularizer.

 The directory includes a trainSet.csv file with data (42000) points, which first 10 columns are features and the last column is a class (digits: 0,...,9).
+The script will partition this data set into training and testing, and run the algorithm.

 To contact me: martin.merener@gmail.com